-Many linguists believe that speakers start their language learning journey with idiomatic phrases or verb-islands (Tomasello 2003, 117-121) and keep detailed records of constructions: the items that occur with them and their lexicosemantic features as well as extra-linguistic conditions (Bybee 2010, 14-32).
-Frequency helps learners distinguish constructions' conventionalized forms from unconventionalized forms and produce them in line with the conventionalized usage patterns.
-As Herbst (2020, 84) makes it explicit by saying "layers of usage events... become linked on the basis of recognized similarities between them".
-This means that usage events help learners identify conventionalized forms of a construction.
-Focusing on entrenchment, Divjak (2019, 51) illustrates it as "repeated presentations of a verb in particular constructions (e.g., The rabbit disappeared) cause a child [learner] to infer probabilistically that the verb cannot be used in non-attested constructions (e.g., The magician disappeared the rabbit)".
-In Goldberg's (2019, 77) account, this type of entrenchment is called simple entrenchment where frequency is "simply a proxy for familiarity".
-Another, perhaps more important type of entrenchment that needs attention is what Goldberg (2019, 77) calls conservatism via entrenchment, i.e., statistical preemption.
+Many linguists believe that speakers start their language learning journey with idiomatic phrases or verb-islands (Tomasello 2003, 117-21) and keep detailed records of constructions: the items that occur with them and their lexicosemantic features as well as extra-linguistic conditions (Bybee 2010, 14-32).
+Frequency of exposure to language helps learners distinguish the conventionalized forms of constructions from their unconventionalized forms.
+Herbst (2020, 84) makes this explicit by saying "layers of usage events [...] become linked on the basis of recognized similarities between them."
+Focusing on entrenchment, Divjak (2019, 51; italics in the original) defines it as being "repeated presentations of a verb in particular constructions (e.g., The rabbit disappeared) [which] cause a child [learner] to infer probabilistically that the verb cannot be used in non-attested constructions (e.g., \The magician disappeared the rabbit)."
+In Goldberg's (2019, 77) account, this type of entrenchment, where frequency is "simply a proxy for familiarity," is called simple entrenchment.
+Another, perhaps more important, type of entrenchment that needs attention is what Goldberg (2019, 77) calls conservatism via entrenchment, i.e., statistical preemption.
 This ability is activated when "the more frequently a verb has been witnessed in a language in any other construction, the more resistant it should be to being used in any new way" (Goldberg 2019, 77).
-In other words, speakers will calculate how many times an item and a construction should have occurred together based on the frequency information of the item and the construction and based on this information arrive at a conclusion of generalizability of an item.
-This, however, does not mean we retain all the item-specific information for a construction, since memory is lossy (Goldberg 2019), but whenever we experience a construction it "can form a lossy structured representation that prioritizes what the word designates and includes various contextual aspects of the encounter" (Goldberg 2019, 16).
-For Goldberg (2019, 94), entrenchment also explains how "better-covered constructions are easier to access, which results in more conventional language being used more often, which further strengthens the association between conventional forms and particular messages-in-context".
-This is the reason why a positive correlation between increasing proficiency, that is mastery of the target constructions, and a higher accuracy of idiomatic speech is expected of L2 speakers of any language.
+In other words, speakers will calculate how many times an item and a construction should occur together based on the frequency information of the item and the construction and based on this information they arrive at a conclusion about the generalizability of an item.
+This, however, does not mean we retain all the item-specific information for a construction, since memory is lossy (Goldberg 2019, 73), but whenever we experience a construction it "can form a lossy structured representation that prioritizes what the word designates and includes various contextual aspects of the encounter" (Goldberg 2019, 16).
+For Goldberg (2019, 94), entrenchment also explains how "better-covered constructions are easier to access, which results in more conventional language being used more often, which further strengthens the association between conventional forms and particular messages-in-context."
+This is the reason why a positive correlation between increasing proficiency, that is mastery of target language constructions, and a greater accuracy of idiomatic speech is expected of L2 speakers of any language.
 Furthermore, it would be plausible to assume that there exists an inverse correlation between construction frequency, as in high and low frequency constructions, and proficiency.
-This stems from frequency effects, because arguably a speaker will experience rarer constructions as proficiency increases.
-In other words, a learner with growing proficiency is more likely to encounter more low frequency constructions, especially if the learner has print exposure in the target language.
-There is experimental evidence that those L2 with more print exposure outperformed L2 speakers with less print exposure in tasks requiring vocabulary, collocation, and grammatical knowledge, which require varying levels of constructional knowledge (Dabrowska 2019).
-The connection between print exposure and low frequency constructions stems from how written language harbors more complex and subsequently rarer constructions (see Roland 2007 for English).
+This stems from frequency effects, because arguably a speaker will only experience less common constructions as proficiency increases.
+In other words, a learner with growing proficiency is more likely to encounter more low frequency constructions, especially if the learner has written language as well as spoken language exposure in the target language.
+There is experimental evidence that L2 speakers with more print exposure outperformed those with less print exposure on tasks requiring vocabulary, collocation and grammatical knowledge, all of which require varying levels of constructional knowledge (Dabrowska 2019).
+The connection between print exposure and low frequency constructions stems from the fact that written language harbors more complex and subsequently rarer constructions (see Roland 2007 for English).

-2.2 Constructional Knowledge in L1 and L2 Speakers
+2.2.
+Constructional Knowledge in L1 and L2 Speakers